espnet/espnet/egs/vcc2020/vc1_task1/README.md

 `100_121669_000001_000000 Tom, the Piper's Son`

-However, the output of the pretrained ASR is always uppercased:
+However, the output of the pretrained ASR is always uppercased, and there is no punctuation:

 `IN REALITY THE EUROPEAN PARLIAMENT IS PRACTISING DIALECTICS (SEF1_E30001)`